Scientific Computing Apprentice (Research Software Engineering)

 Key Responsibilities:

-• Build and maintain strong working relationships with Principal Investigators and study site staff.
+• Build and maintain strong relationships with investigators, study coordinators, and site staff.

-• Ensure the timely collection and submission of study-related information.
+• Ensure timely and accurate submission of all required study-related documentation.

 This advertiser has chosen not to accept applicants from your region.